 As you can see, you don’t have to spend thousands of dollars to transform a space.
 By tapping into your inner interior designer, you can create the bathroom of your dreams.

 Don’t have time to DIY?
-At Luxury Property Care, we can conduct complete bathroom renovations on your behalf.
+At Luxury Property Care, we provide house organizing and cleaning services as well as complete bathroom renovation services.
 Not only will we sort your stuff and spruce up your space, but we’ll also wait for contractors so that you don’t have to.
 As your full-service property management firm, we’re here to make your home improvement projects possible.